SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Like the body of an ``if`` statement, each ``case`` is a separate branch of code execution.
 The ``switch`` statement determines which branch should be selected.
-This procedure is known as :newTerm:`switching` on the value that is being considered.
+This procedure is known as :newTerm:`switching` on the value that's being considered.

 Every ``switch`` statement must be :newTerm:`exhaustive`.
 That is, every possible value of the type being considered